SystemsApproach/security/key-distro.rst

    session key establishment but too slow to use for encrypting entire messages for confidentiality.

-This section explains how predistributed keys are distributed, and the next section will explain how session keys are then established.
+This chapter explains how predistributed keys are distributed, and then explains how session keys are then established.
 We henceforth use “Alice” and “Bob” to designate participants, as is common in the cryptography literature.
 Bear in mind that although we tend to refer to participants in anthropomorphic terms, we are more frequently